joostone-ahn/sim-apdu-analyzer/README.md

 - Python 3.11
 - Flask + Flask-Session
 - pandas, tabulate
-- gunicorn (Render deployment ready)
+- gunicorn (for cloud deployment)

 ---

 ## 🔒 Data Privacy

-- All uploaded logs are stored in memory (session only)
+- Logs are stored only in server-side session memory
-- No persistent or external storage involved
+- Nothing is written to disk or externalized
-- Sessions expire automatically on browser close or timeout
+- Sessions expire when the browser is closed or idle

 ---